Metalwork

 Three-high rolling mills:

-In this special type of rolling mill, four parallel rolls lay one after the other. in this design, the rotation of first and fourth rolls occurs in opposite directions of the second and third rolls.
+In this special type of rolling mill, four parallel rolls lay one after the other. in this design, the rotation of the first and fourth rolls occurs in opposite directions of the second and third rolls.
 These second and third rolls are smaller in shape and size but they provide rigidity where necessary.
-They are also known as back up rolls.
-It is used in the cold rolling process of sheets, plates, stripes and hot rolling process of armour.
+They are also known as backup rolls.
+It is used in the cold rolling process of sheets, plates, stripes, and the hot rolling process of armor.

 Tandem rolling mills:

-In the tandem rolling mills, there are two or more set of rolls in the parallel alignment which aid the continuous movement of the materials.
+In the tandem rolling mills, there are two or more sets of rolls in parallel alignment which aid the continuous movement of the materials.
 This also helps to decrease the thickness and makes it uniform.

 Cluster rolling mills:

-in a cluster rolling mill, there are two basic rolls that receive pressure from backed up rolls which may be two or more rolls.
-This backed up rolls are bigger than the two-basic roll, making them pass enough pressure to the small rolls.
+in a cluster rolling mill, there are two basic rolls that receive pressure from backed-up rolls which may be two or more rolls.
+These backed-up rolls are bigger than the two-basic roll, making them pass enough pressure to the small rolls.

 Defects on rolled metals: